-We capture Aareal's balanced liquidity profile in its baa2 Liquid Resources score, in line with its baa2 initial score.
-The score reflects the bank's cash position and liquid interbank assets (€4.4 billion as of June 2020), as well as its high-quality treasury portfolio (€7.2 billion), which mainly consists of public-sector debtors and covered bonds, all of which are investment grade.
+We capture Aareal's balanced liquidity profile in its baa2 Liquid Resources score, one notch below its baa1 initial score.
+The score reflects the bank's cash position and liquid interbank assets (€4.7 billion as of year-end 2020), as well as its high-quality treasury portfolio (€7.2 billion), which mainly consists of public-sector debtors and covered bonds, all of which are investment grade.
+It further takes into account the bank's more significant encumbrance of liquid assets related to stronger repo activities.

 Moreover, additional liquidity could be generated through the issuance of covered bonds.
-As of June 2020, and based on an outstanding issuance of €10.6 billion, the over-collateralisation in Aareal's mortgage cover pool was 13.2% on an unstressed present value basis.
-Because the minimum over-collateralisation level, consistent with a Aaa covered bond rating, was 12.0% as of the same date, Aareal has some leeway for using its existing cover pool to generate fresh liquidity through the issuance of covered bonds.
+As of September 2020, and based on an outstanding issuance of €10.4 billion, the over-collateralisation in Aareal's mortgage cover pool was 17.5% on an unstressed present value basis.
+Because the minimum over-collateralisation level, consistent with a Aaa covered bond rating, was 16.0% as of the same date, Aareal has some leeway for using its existing cover pool to generate fresh liquidity through the issuance of covered bonds.